 Women in Kenya's pastoral areas are among the nation's most financially and economically excluded.
-For example, there is a notable 14.9 percent ruralurban gap in WFI.9 Rural women face significant challenges, including lack of access to electricity and running water, poverty, high rates of genderbased violence, and limited control over economic resources, such as land.
-Food insecurity is another issue, particularly in the drought-prone northern Kenyan county of Turkana, which also has a sizable refugee population.
-But even in these areas, change is coming.
+For example, there is a notable 13.3 percentage point rural-urban gap in WFI.9 Rural women face significant challenges, including lack of access to electricity and running water, poverty, high rates of genderbased violence, and limited control over economic resources, such as land.
+Food insecurity is another issue, particularly in the drought-prone northern Kenyan county of Turkana, which also has a sizable refugee population.10 But even in these areas, change is coming.
 Investments in digital infrastructure are expanding bandwidth and enabling affordable connectivity-and a financial lifeline-for the poorest of the poor.11

 Box 1.
-COVID-19 and the Impact on WFI
+COVID-19 and the Impact on WFI27

-With 72 percent of Kenya's population reporting financial instability as of May 2021, the nation felt the financial impacts of COVID-19.
+With 72 percent of Kenya's population indicating that they are not financially resilient (unable to raise an emergency lum-sum) as of May 2021, the nation felt the financial impacts of COVID-19.
 Yet women faced more severe financial setbacks than men.
 The demand-side data showed that the gap in financial services usage widened during the pandemic.
-For example, only 15 percent of women reported holding savings in May 2021, compared with 51 percent who held savings pre-pandemic.
+For example, only 15 percent of women reported holding savings in May 2021, compared with 51 percent who held savings prepandemic.